Loading...

 It is crucial to set up these node pools with a network interface aligned with the network of the intended VMs when adding nodes to Kubernetes clusters.

 The Private Cross Connect is required to enable node-to-node communication across all node pools belonging to the same Kubernetes cluster.
-This ensures that node pools in different VDCs can communicate.
+This ensures that node pools in different can communicate.

 No, the private NAT Gateway is not intended to be used for arbitrary nodes.